jeremyf/take-on-development/chapters/testing.md

 If you are writing open source software, please make use of [Travis-CI.org](https://travis-ci.org/).
 Its free for open-source projects.

+## Code Coverage

+Software often times makes use of indirection.

 [^learning_rails_for_the_first_time]: According to David Heinemeier Hansson, ["Rails itself is a carefully curated collection of APIs and DSLs."](http://david.heinemeierhansson.com/2012/the-parley-letter.html).
 It is an active curation process.
 And as understanding grows and changes, so to does the system.
 I've learned Rails 0.x, 1.x, 2.x, 3.x, and 4.x.
 From 2.x to 3.x it was as though I had to learn Rails again.